HailToDodongo/tiny3d/docs/modelOpt.md

 In terms of RSP performance of the ucode itself, strips in this model saved 1650us.<br>
 As the time of writing, bringing it down to 8807us of RSP time.<br>
-Note there the are more factors involved to it, so RSP time saves may differ a bit depending on the scene.<br>
+Note there the are more factors involved to it, so RSP time saved may differ a bit depending on the scene.<br>

 ## Materials